FoRTu/docker-opentracker/README.md

   listen.udp 0.0.0.0:2571
   ```

 11. Is possible to enable the *stats* and the way of access to its.
-First of all is to enable it by uncommenting the next line.
-To haide or obfuscte the stats you can change the *path* too.
+First of all is to enable it by uncommenting the next line and if you want haide or obfuscte the stats, just change the *path* too.
 In this case *mytrackerstats*:

   ```bash
   access.stats_path mytrackerstats